|Apologies to Grant Wood's American Gothic|

 For nomads and others underway, without a legal foothold on the land, our guerrilla gardens will have a particular character.
 They will be diffuse plantings of enhanced wild and hardy domestic varieties.
 They will be designed to thrive with little attention and offer something at most any season.

-The following interview, while focusing on SE Alaska, presents possibilities, and an attitude, which may be applied anywhere.
+The following interview, while focusing on SE Alaska, presents possibilities and attitude which may be applied anywhere.
 Gardening is easier almost anywhere than here.
 So long as one works with their environment, guerrilla gardens can concentrate and supplement the food resources of any area.

-Southeast Alaska has thousands of micro-climates across it's approximately 200 mile length and seventy mile width.
+Southeast Alaska has thousands of micro-climates across it's approximately 300 mile length and seventy mile breadth.
 What varies is amount of snow pack, days of snow and freezing conditions, amounts of rain, maximum and minimum temperatures (summer and fall), and altitude.

 What is constant across the region is the long summer daylight hours, the short winter daylight hours, and the effect upon plants of the rapidly increasing light in spring and the rapidly diminishing light in fall.